- Arizona maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 Eligibility and Filing Requirements (Foreign Insurers Only):

-- Application must be filed by broker on or before June 1 of each year.
+- Application must be filed by the broker.

-- Broker’s Sponsorship (through a licensed resident surplus lines broker).
+- Broker’s Sponsorship (through a licensed surplus lines broker).

-- Sworn Statement that the broker has ascertained the financial condition of the insurer by completion of the ADOI SL Form 110 – Ed 7/21/2011.
+- Sworn Statement that the broker has ascertained the financial condition of the insurer by completion of the ADOI Form E-700.

 - Capital and Surplus: $15 million.